Epic of Ergenekon

+A founding myth among Mongolic and Turkic peoples.

-The Epic of Ergenekon or Ergenekon Epic (sometimes Ergeneqon; Эргүнэ хун) is a founding myth of Turkic and Mongolic peoples.
+The Epic of Ergenekon or Ergenekon Epic (sometimes Ergeneqon; Эргүнэ хун) is a founding myth among Mongolic and Turkic peoples.

 Etymology

 There are conflicting etymological theories about the origin of the word Ergenekon.
 According to the Kazakh philologist Nemat Kelimebov and other Turkic-origin advocates, Ergenekon is a portmanteau derived from Old Turkic roots ergene "fording point, passage, mountain gorge" and kon "encampment, place of living" and can be translated as "encampment (of cattle breeders) in a mountain gorge".

 According to academics such as the Russian linguist Zoriktuev, who attribute the myth originally to Mongolic peoples, the name was derived from the Argun River (Ergune) and kun, which in the Old Mongolian language meant a high plateau with steep slopes.